Image by mostafa meraji from Pixabay

 This model is similar to the previously described federated model but with extra investment in a central team that should be more than just an on-demand service provider.

 • Guilds and virtual architecture teams support execution by increasing the number of people involved in architectural activities and increasing work efficiency through better alignment.
+Members representing various organizational units can have much more impact across the board.

 Central Architecture Team